bluebox123/primeTrade/README.md

 - Search and filter tasks by status
 - Logout flow on the dashboard

+## Postman collection

+- File: `postman/primeTrade.postman_collection.json`
+- Import this collection into Postman.
+- Set a `baseUrl` variable in your Postman environment to `http://localhost:5000`.

 ## Production and scaling notes

 If this app were prepared for production: